slerman12/Help-me/Philosophy/Cosmogenesis-Myth.md

 # Math

+Note: this was humor, with a philosophical point about deduction and the "knowability" of any cosmogenesis theory.

-Okay, we've gotten a construct for time and an unhalting Turing machine that presumably eventually (or somehow) cycles back to its origin starting state.
+But okay, we've gotten a construct for time and an unhalting Turing machine that presumably eventually (or somehow) cycles back to its origin starting state.
 We got this from hacking the definition of equivalence.
 We will take a step back now and derive it a little more formally.
 It is stupid, but perhaps there's nothing stopping us from doing this re-defining and obtaining a deductive logic from which cosmogenesis could theoretically make sense, noting: the Big Bang Theory is not a cosmogenesis theory but chronicles the early moments and evolution of the observable beginning of the universe.
 An un-mythological cosmogenesis theory has, perhaps, yet to be proposed in the scope of deduction.
 Myths, such as my favorite being Tolkien's cosmogenesis allegory (yes it is an allegory) of the universe arising from a musical theme, do exist.

 Assuming nothing but math, I'll derive "something from nothing".